Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 Solution(s)
  1. This is a bug with advancing skills while inside of an active menu.
 I won't fix this, it's a minor visual bug, the perks can still be selected even if you don't exit and re-enter menu.

-### Dark Brotherhood abducted me when trying to start the Helgen Intro!
-> [!NOTE]
-> This should no longer be an issue as of version 2.1+ Solution(s)
- 1. Don't be stupid.
-Reload a save before starting the intro and make sure that you have been abducted BEFORE trying to start the Helgen Intro.

-### Wicked Game Quest (Val Serano) bugged out because of the Dark Brotherhood trying to abduct me!
-Solution(s)
- 1. See above.

 ### Night Eye effects do not work well!
 Solution(s)
  1. This is an issue with IMODs and ENB not playing together nicely, unfortunately fixing Night Eye effects would require us to rewrite a large amount of the shader code for parts of the ENB used by the list, and we have decided that it is not worthwhile to do this.

-### Carriage Horse in Solitude is partially in the wall!
-Solution(s)
- 1. This bug isn't worthy of my time and I have already tried to fix it.
-For some reason that is beyond my current comprehension, he does not move after being moved in the CK.
-I will not waste more brain power and time trying to figure out the cause of this very very minor issue.

 ### Not receiving Courier Letter from Dark Brotherhood!
 Solution(s)